ramsafin/qt-video-streaming-example/README.md

-# Qt Video Streaming
+# Qt Video Streaming Example

-A simple demo project based on Qt Framework and Video4Linux API for video capturing and streaming.
+An example project based on Qt and Video4Linux API for video capturing and streaming.